Carrie Lucas

-Carrie Lucas (born October 1, 1945) is an American R&B singer, born in Carmel, California.
+Carrie Lucas (born October 1, 1945) is an American R&B singer, born in Carmel-by-the-Sea, California.
 In 1976, she was signed to Soul Train Records.
 Lucas released six studio albums over seven years, with Soul Train and SOLAR Records.

 Lucas was married to Soul Train Records and Solar Records founder Dick Griffey, from 1974 until his death in 2010.
 Her daughter is Carolyn Griffey.

 Career

 "I Gotta Keep Dancing" and "Gotta Get Away from Your Love" were the two hit singles from Lucas's first album, Simply Carrie, released in 1977.
 "I Gotta Keep Dancing" peaked at number 64 on the Billboard Hot 100 chart in 1977.

 Lucas' second album, Street Corner Symphony, was released in 1978.
 It featured The Whispers as backing vocalists.
 A single from the LP, of the same name, was a homage to the 1960s doo-wop groups.
 The album was released on the record producer Dick Griffey's Solar Records label.

 In 1979, Lucas released Carrie Lucas in Danceland.
 Griffey brought in Jody Watley (Shalamar) for background vocals, Lakeside (co-producers and backgrounds) and Walter and Wallace Scott (The Whispers) for backgrounds.
 Organist Kossi Gardner (1941–2009) wrote and played on the hit "Dance with You", which propelled the album to number 37 in the U.S Dance Album chart.
 "Dance with You" gave Lucas her only appearance in the UK Singles Chart, where it peaked at number 40 and it was later also sampled by Armand van Helden in his 1999 UK number one hit You Don't Know Me (Armand Van Helden song).
 1980's Portrait of Carrie was less commercially successful, although it did spawn three modest hit singles.
 The first 12-inch was a reworking of her first hit, re-titled as "Keep Smilin'".
 This was followed by "It's Not What You Got (It's How You Use It)" and "Career Girl."
 Griffey shared production duties with Leon Sylvers and Gardner.

 Lucas' next release, Still in Love, was released in 1982.
 It was recorded and released under the banner of Solar Records and distributed by Elektra/Asylum.
 The album produced two 12-inch singles, "Men" and the more successful "Show Me Where You're Coming From."
 Sheila E. co-wrote the album's title track.